-However, having all this choice is sending many of us mad, particularly when we're constantly bombarded by happy and successful people, exploring the world and sharing their adventures on social media.
+However, having all these choices is sending many of us mad, particularly when we're constantly bombarded by happy and successful people, exploring the world and sharing their adventures on social media.
 It leaves the rest of us wondering whether what we're doing is good enough.

 Choice is enough to leave any sane person anxious.
 Too much choice can leave us feeling unworthy and restless.
 If you've been feeling worried about 'choice', then understand this – you can't be everywhere at once, and neither can anyone else.
 We only have a certain amount of choices in our lives; you have to decide what to prioritise.

 In the meantime, have a digital detox.
-Ban any use of laptop, smartphone or tablet during downtime.
+Ban any use of laptops, smartphones or tablets during downtime.
 Count your blessings daily.
 And be thankful for what's happening right now.
 Live in the moment, because now is all we ever have.

 And if you think everyone else is having a fantastic time, think again – people only project the best of themselves on social media, which distorts reality.
 So while it seems as if others are always travelling and sharing beautiful images of sunsets on a Thailand beach, you do not see the full picture.
 Those same people won't share with you when they're unwell, suffering from hard moments in their lives or any mistakes they might have made.
 Repeat after me – social media isn't real.

 8. Look on the bright side of anxiety